ieg-dhr/orcidgraph/README.md

 When its done, a query like `MATCH (n) RETURN n` should show a graph representation with your ORCID IDs.

-If you want to start over, just stop neo4j, remove the neo_data directory and start it again.
+If you want to start over, just stop Neo4j, remove the `neo_data` directory and start it again.
 This way, the script has an empty neo4j database to work with.